There’s something about fall…

 - Remove and throw away neck/giblets from pot of water and add squash.
 Bring to a boil.

-- Once boiling, reduce to simmer for 1/2 hr.
+- Once boiling, reduce to heat and simmer for 30 minutes.

-- Remove chicken and cool.
-Once cooled, shred and add to the soup.
+- Back to the chicken – Once fully baked allow to cool.
+Shred and add to the soup.
 (I found that the dark meat was plenty, so I saved the breasts to be used for something else!)